 The benefits of the SaaS model are clear.
 It provides lower costs, lower commitment risk, and a try-before-you-buy model, which gives customers a remarkable opportunity to assess a product before making a purchase.
 Indeed, the benefit is so clear that a 2017 study conducted by BetterCloud found that 86% of organizations estimate that 80% of their business apps will be delivered through the SaaS model by 2022.

 For software businesses, on the other hand, the SaaS model presented an entirely new way to build, distribute, market, sell, and support a software product.
-It literally affected every single part of a software operation.
+It affects every single part of a software operation.
 But the most significant change that the SaaS model brought — the one at the root of all the other changes — was the SaaS revenue model.
 The Software as a Service (SaaS) revenue model is associated with regular, ongoing payments over a defined period, in exchange for using a software application or other tool.